-The audit of the quality assurance system of the University of Helsinki will occur in November 2007.
-The quality work is based on the demands included in the Bologna Agreement and the evaluation is conducted by the Finnish Higher Education Council (FINHEEC).
+The audit of the quality assurance system of the University of Helsinki was accepted in the beginning of 2008.
+The quality work is based on the demands included in the Bologna Agreement and the evaluation was conducted by the Finnish Higher Education Council (FINHEEC).
 The National Library has prepared its own quality assurance system with a process chart and a quality handbook.
 The Library will continue by developing its performance indicators and processes.
+The purpose is to integrate the quality system better into the library management and steering system.